andrew/ultimate-awesome/README.md

 - [awesome-seml](https://github.com/SE-ML/awesome-seml) - A curated list of articles that cover the software engineering best practices for building machine learning applications.
 - [awesome-recursion-schemes](https://github.com/passy/awesome-recursion-schemes) - Resources for learning and using recursion schemes.
 - [awesome-digital-human](https://github.com/weihaox/awesome-digital-human) - A collection of resources on digital human including clothed people digitalization, virtual try-on, and other related directions.
-- [awesome-radar-perception](https://github.com/ZHOUYI1023/awesome-radar-perception) -  A curated list of radar datasets, detection, tracking and fusion.
 - [Awesome-LLM-Inference](https://github.com/DefTruth/Awesome-LLM-Inference) - 📖A curated list of Awesome LLM Inference Paper with codes, TensorRT-LLM, vLLM, streaming-llm, AWQ, SmoothQuant, WINT8/4, Continuous Batching, FlashAttention, PagedAttention etc.
 - [Awesome-Dataset-Distillation](https://github.com/Guang000/Awesome-Dataset-Distillation) - Awesome Dataset Distillation Papers.
-- [awesome-AI-books](https://github.com/zslucky/awesome-AI-books) - Some awesome AI related books and pdfs for learning and downloading, also apply some playground models for learning.
-- [awesome-jetpack-compose-learning-resources](https://github.com/androiddevnotes/awesome-jetpack-compose-learning-resources) - 👓 A continuously updated list of learning Jetpack Compose for Android apps.
 - [ideas-for-projects-people-would-use](https://github.com/Divide-By-0/ideas-for-projects-people-would-use) - Every time I have an idea, I write it down.
 These are a collection of my top software ideas -- problems I think enough people have that don't have solutions.
 I expect you can reach a decent userbase if marketed correctly, as I am surely not the only one with these problems.
+- [awesome-AI-books](https://github.com/zslucky/awesome-AI-books) - Some awesome AI related books and pdfs for learning and downloading, also apply some playground models for learning.
+- [awesome-jetpack-compose-learning-resources](https://github.com/androiddevnotes/awesome-jetpack-compose-learning-resources) - 👓 A continuously updated list of learning Jetpack Compose for Android apps.
 - [awesome-resources](https://github.com/shahednasser/awesome-resources) - :sunglasses: List of helpful resources added by the community for the community!.
 - [awesome-architecture-search](https://github.com/markdtw/awesome-architecture-search) - A curated list of awesome architecture search resources.
 - [Inspire](https://github.com/NoahBuscher/Inspire) - Collection of frontend dev and web design links :bulb:.